mfventura/crm-the-agile-monkeys/README.md

 We are not going in deep on docker functionalities.
 Check the official documentation if you have any doubt.

+After running the containers, connect to the database and insert your first user.
+This is needed to interact with the API.
+There you have an [insert example](documents/data.sql)

 ### Documentation

 The API of the project its explained on [this document](documents/api-doc.yaml).